jlapeyre/Symata.jl/README.md

 Integrate( Exp(-t)*t^(a-1),[t,0,Infinity], conds => "none")
 ```

-##### Update
+##### Tests

 You can use the symbols `:>` for `RuleDelayed`, `=>` for `Rule`, `^:=` for `UpSetDelayed`,
 `=` for `Set`, `:=` for `SetDelayed`, and `^=` for `UpSet`.
 These
 are also the symbols used for printed output, as well.
-This change is not visible everywhere in
-the [the test directory](test/), as this would (will) require changes to the testing code.
-However, the tests should all pass.

-Rather than writing the tests as Julia code with the SJulia
-expressions wrapped in a macro, one can write them directly in SJulia.
+You can run the test suite from the `sjulia` prompt with `Tests()`.
-This is done in [the directory sjtest.](sjtest/) All symbols listed above do appear
+This runs tests in [the directory sjtest.](sjtest/) All symbols listed above do appear
 in these tests.

-These tests will be maintained and extended.
+This change is not visible everywhere in the [the older test
+directory](test/), as this would (will) require changes to the testing
+code.
+However, these tests should all still pass, with
+`Pkg.test("SJulia")` For reasons explained in the code, the tests in
+[sjtest](sjtest/) will be preferred over those in [test](test/).

 ### Finding Help and Examples